612284/Kh-071-01-DevOps-Demo-3/README.md

-﻿It is a simple AWS VPC, built by Terraform with ECR and ECS
+# It is a simple AWS VPC, built by Terraform with ECR and ECS

-There is contained:
+### project contains:

 - 2 public subnets
 - 2 private subnets